Far-flung job offers pose tough choices for GM Ohio workers

 TOLEDO, Ohio (Reuters) - General Motors Co built the final Chevrolet Cruze small car at its Lordstown, Ohio, assembly plant on March 6, despite demands from President Donald Trump, Ohio political leaders and the United Auto Workers union not to close the plant and leave nearly 1,500 workers laid off.

 Dina Mays, a 14-year veteran of Lordstown Assembly, was not at the plant for its last day.
-She had already moved on to her new workplace, GM’s Toledo transmission plant, where the automaker builds ten-speed transmissions for popular pickup trucks.
+She had already moved on to her new workplace, GM’s Toledo transmission plant, where the automaker builds 10-speed transmissions for popular pickup trucks.

 The U.S. auto industry is heading into a new cycle of plant closings and job cuts.
 Sales in the world’s second-largest vehicle market are projected to fall.
 Consumers shifting away from traditional sedans such as the Cruze have left GM with more workers assigned to building cars than the market can support.